Olexa Weber Scholarships

 Scholarship Frequently Asked Questions (FAQ)

-For more information, contact Holly Fitzpatrick via email: Holly@lvcfoundation.org
+For more information, contact Holly Fitzpatrick via email: Holly@lvcfoundation.org(link sends e-mail)

 About Stephanie Olexa and Seth Weber

 Stephanie Olexa, Ph.D., was born and raised on the South Side of Bethlehem.
 She was the first member of her family to attend college.
 Stephanie received her Bachelor of Science Degree in Biology from Chestnut Hill College in Philadelphia; her Ph.D. degree in BioChemistry from Temple University and her Master’s in Business Administration degree (M.B.A.) from Lehigh University.